-At first glance, RH is solely an interesting property of $\zeta(s)$ and Riemann himself seems~to take that view.
-Nonetheless, one should not draw from his thoughts the conclusion that RH was a casual remark of inferior interest.
-Von Koch~\cite{vonKoch1901} showed that RH is equivalent~to~the asymptotic formula
+At first sight, RH is solely an interesting property of $\zeta(s)$, and Riemann himself appears~to take that view.
+Nonetheless, one should not draw from his thoughts the conclusion that RH is a casual remark of inferior interest.
+Quintessential examples implying the influence of RH include the result of von Koch~\cite{vonKoch1901}, which states that RH is equivalent to an asymptotic

 where